How To Raise A Secure Child – Even In A Bad Divorce

 Children of divorce can and do grow up to have happy marriages.
 Divorce in itself is not the problem; unpredictability is.
 If children feel that their post-divorce life is stable – meaning they know what to expect, they get their needs met most of the time, and they can rely on at least one parent — they have a good chance to grow up feeling that the world is a safe place and available for healthy relationships.

 Do you have questions about your custody arrangement or parenting time schedule, and how your child are being impacted?
 We can help.
-To speak with one of our highly skilled family law attorneys, please contact us today to schedule your completely free and confidential consultation.
+To speak with one of our highly skilled family law attorneys, please contact us today to schedule your confidential consultation.